-If you believe the information in your profile is incorrect or your contact information is out of date, please contact our media research team at JournalistHotline@vocus.com and we will be happy to update your profile.
+If you believe the information in your profile is incorrect, out of date or would like to be removed, please contact our media research team at JournalistHotline@vocus.com, and we will be happy to update it.
 We have found that updating a profile is the best way to reduce the volume of off-target PR pitches.

 Simply curious about your profile?
 Call us and we'll be happy to read your profile to you, or make changes to it so that the pitches you receive are more useful to your writing.